mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/deploy-api-3.md

 ### 2.1 Generating a PAT

-Go to https://warden.mendix.com/ and follow the instructions in [Create a Personal Access Token with Warden](/developerportal/community-tools/warden/).
+To generate a PAT, see the [Personal Access Tokens](/developerportal/community-tools/mendix-profile/#pat) section of *Mendix Profile*.

 Select the following as **Deployment Mendix Cloud** scopes:

 * `mx:deployment:read` – to perform `GET` operations
 * `mx:deployment:write` – to perform all operations (`GET`, `POST`, `PUT`, and `DELETE`)